 Glenn spent 30+ years as a hospital industry executive, the last 19+ as Executive Vice President of the Georgia Hospital Association.
 After spending six years working in acute care (an academic medical center and a major teaching hospital), he provided leadership at two different hospital associations for the next 25 years.
-During that time, he actively participated in nearly 150 hospital association board meetings, leading the discussion and strategy development on many issues crucial to the hospital industry at every level.
+He served on six committees for the American College of Healthcare Executives (ACHE) and was elected ACHE Regent for Georgia.

 Gregory Weidner, MD FACP